stkossman/lab4-6/README.md

 **`TodoHeader`** - A presentational component displaying the application title.
 Rendered at the page level (in HomePage) rather than within the feature container, providing better semantic structure.
 Contains no state or logic.

-**`TodoListWrapper`** - The primary smart/container component that consumes the `useTodos()` hook.
-Receives all data and functions from the hook and distributes them to child components via props.
+**`TodoListWrapper`** - The primary smart/container component that consumes the `useTodos()` orchestrator hook.
+Receives all data and functions from the composed hook system and distributes them to child components via props.
 Holds no local state itself; follows the Container/Presentational pattern by acting as a pure orchestrator between the data layer and presentation layer.
 Handles the `clearCompleted` function locally by iterating through completed todos and calling `deleteTodo` for each.
+Despite the internal hook refactoring, this component's implementation remains unchanged due to the stable `useTodos()` interface.

 #### Feature Components

 **`AddTodoForm`** - A controlled form component with local `inputText` state for managing the input field.
 Receives `onAdd` callback as a prop.
-On form submission, validates the input and invokes `onAdd(text)`, sending the new todo text upward to `TodoListWrapper`, which then calls the hook's `addTodo` function.
+On form submission, validates the input and invokes `onAdd(text)`, sending the new todo text upward to `TodoListWrapper`, which then calls the orchestrator hook's `addTodo` function (internally routed to `useTodoMutations`).

 **`TodoSearch`** - An expandable search input component with local state (`isExpanded` boolean, `inputRef` for focus management).
 Features click-to-expand animation that reveals the input field.
 Automatically focuses the input when expanded using `useEffect`.
 Receives `searchTerm` and `onSearchChange` props.
-Callbacks search term changes upward, triggering filtering in the `useTodos` hook.
+Callbacks search term changes upward, triggering filtering in the `useTodoFilters` hook (via `useTodos` orchestrator).

 **`TodoFilters`** - A filter control component displaying three filter buttons (All/Active/Done) and a conditional "Clear Completed" button.
 Receives `activeFilter`, `onSetFilter`, `onClearCompleted`, and `hasCompletedTodos` props.
 Uses the reusable `FilterButton` component for consistent active/inactive styling.
-Callbacks filter changes upward to update the hook's filter state.
+Callbacks filter changes upward to update the `useTodoFilters` hook's filter state (via `useTodos` orchestrator).

 **`TodoList`** - A list container component that receives the paginated and filtered `todos[]` array along with action callbacks (`onToggle`, `onDelete`, `onEdit`).
 Conditionally renders either a list of `TodoItem` components (mapped over the todos array) or the `TodoEmpty` component when the filtered list is empty.
 Passes all callbacks down to each `TodoItem`.

 **`TodoPagination`** - A pagination control component displaying current page information ("Showing X-Y of Z items") and navigation controls.
 Receives `currentPage`, `totalItems`, `itemsPerPage`, `onNextPage`, `onPrevPage`, and `onLimitChange` props.
 Uses the generic `Button` component with `disabled` prop for Previous/Next buttons.
 Includes a dropdown select for changing items per page (5/10/20/30).
-Callbacks all navigation actions upward to update pagination state in the hook.
+Callbacks all navigation actions upward to update the `usePagination` hook's state (via `useTodos` orchestrator).

 #### List Components